Nareshix/rsql/type_inference/README.md

 - Note: if a specifc synax **ONLY** allows column, that is not an expression.

-- other common cases are LIMIT and OFFSET which are always int.
-HAVING  follows WHERE clause pattern.
-BETWEEN is a bit diff.
+- other common cases are `LIMIT` and `OFFSET` which are always int. `HAVING`  follows WHERE clause pattern. `BETWEEN` is a bit diff.
 Aggregate function with having, e.g. HAVING COUNT(*)> ?

 - CTE and subquery are processed first. subquery are a bit harder as they break the left to right pattern, so focus on CTEs first

-- arguments in funciton usually have fixed types
+- arguments in funciton usually have fixed types. string concatenation is a special edge case ( | | )

 ## General guidelines
 -  evaluate the type of LHS, and RHS follows that type (assuming there is binding parameters on RHS)